Whebcraft/OpenFB/README.md

 ### OpenFB Cordova InAppBrowser Facebook Plugin

-This plugin has no dependency: You don 't need (and shouldn' t use) the Facebook SDK with this library.
+This plugin has no dependency: You don't need (and shouldn't use) the Facebook SDK with this library.

 OpenFB allows you to login to Facebook and execute any Facebook Graph API request.